 Boot Camp #2

 The second boot camp is held after the end of the spring semester in May.
 The students over the preceding two semesters have been assigned the task of producing a business plan for a start- up related to their research.
 The first day of the second boot camp each team gives a business pitch on their idea for a start-up.
 A typical boot camp will have 12 business plans.
 These are narrowed to the top 4 pitches.
 The students that did not make the cut are then put on one of the four teams that made the cut.
 These four teams are then augmented with an MBA student and a MFA student.
 The teams are then given two days to improve their pitch and branding.
 On the final day a panel of outside judges rank the four pitches.
 The top team receives a cash award.
 The top two teams prepare to compete in the Rice Business plan the following spring.

 In parallel to these activities, a seminar series is held every Friday called the Commercialization Forum.
-In this forum the speakers are successful entrepreneurs, officers of companies, IP attorneys, and scientists and engineers who are invited to share their expertise with the students.
-This forum is typically divided into two parts.
-In the first part the speaker talks about their experience in starting or running a company or the technicalities of starting a company.
-This is followed by a break where the students are given twenty minutes to discuss the talk and formulate questions to ask the speaker.
-The second presentation is normally more technical, typically discussing the details of their products or research they have conducted.
+In this forum the speakers are successful entrepreneurs, officers of companies, IP attorneys, or other industry scientists and engineers who are invited to share their expertise with the students.
+The speakers discuss their experience in starting or running a company or the technicalities of starting a company as well as provide technical details of their products or research.
 Students are required to take 4 semesters of this forum.

 Candidacy Requirements: The last commercial component of the program is the requirements for admittance to candidacy.
 There are three components.
 The first is a traditional research plan for their doctoral research that must be defended orally.
 The second is a business plan developed around the student’s research that is presented orally.
 This is met by the second boot camp.
 The third requirement is that the student writes a SBIR/STTR proposal and defends it orally.